josephmontes/wOBAvs.xwOBA/README.md

   ))
   ```

-- Statcast's 'bb_type' column was used to label flyball, groundball, linedrive, or popup
+- Statcast's 'bb_type' column was used to label fly_ball, ground_ball, line_drive, or popup

 #### The table below shows the wOBA vs. xwOBA value for each of the 12 distinct types of batted balls
   - 'd_wOBA' is wOBA - xwOBA